Skip to content

 Overlays and Guides

-OpenRV Web provides a comprehensive set of visual overlays and guide systems that display metadata, safety zones, diagnostic information, and production graphics on top of the viewed image.
+OpenRV Web includes visual overlays and guide systems that display metadata, safety zones, diagnostic information, and production graphics on top of the viewed image.
 Overlays are non-destructive and render independently of the source media.
 All overlay settings are saved with the session state.

 Timecode Overlay